 In her other life, Cheri can be found at the tennis courts, ski slopes, exercise room, and Starbucks.
 According to the children at St. Mark’s, her main job includes “telling everyone to go to the bathroom,” and “making sure everyone is OK.”

 Ashley is a cradle Episcopalian brought up in the Diocese of Oklahoma.
 She graduated from the University of Oklahoma with a degree in Journalism in 2009.
-An active member of the diocesan youth community, Ashley has served as the youth minister at St. Patrick’s in Tulsa since 2010 and as the Oklahoma Happening coordinator since 2009.
+She has been in youth ministry since 2009 and at St. Mark’s since 2015.

-Ashley is thrilled to be starting the next step of her spiritual journey as the youth minister of St. Mark’s.
-When not working with youth Ashley loves hanging out with family and friends, cooking, enjoying the outdoors, watching movies, reading and spending time with her dogs Mabel and Beau.
+When not working with youth Ashley loves spending time with family and friends, cooking, watching Sooner football, traveling, reading and hanging out with her dogs Mabel and Beau.

 Linda is a cradle Episcopalian.
 She and her family have been members of Saint Mark’s since 1977.
 Linda and her husband have two grown children and two spoiled standard poodles.
 When she’s not working at St. Mark’s, you can probably find her at her loom working on her latest weaving project or out playing with her four honeybee colonies.